 - Do not throw your cigarette on the ground

-- Maintain electricity wires properly.
+- Maintain electricity wires properly

 Following these steps can save up to 21.5 million acres of timber annually.
 Forest fires are currently the main cause of deforestation in the USA.

 At the end of the day, the only way that we can combat deforestation is by joining together and raising awareness.
-If every person on earth decided to start caring about our forests today, the problem would be solved.
+If every person on earth started caring about our forests today, the problem would be solved.